LexBorisoff/web-cli/README.md

 > **_Note!_**
 > Non-URL values are not allowed.

-When using the option with an arbitrary URL, it behaves in the same way as any other engine from the config, meaning that you can use other options with it, such as `--route`, `--split`, or `--http`.
+When using the option with an arbitrary URL, it behaves in the same way as any other engine from the config, meaning that you can use other options with it, such as `--resource`, `--split`, or `--http`.

 Also note that since a URL value is a simple string and not an object that could better define an engine (for example, by having a `query` property), the program will simply append it with whatever command values are supplied.
 If the URL has no query string that ends with an equals sign (`=`), the values will be added after a forward-slash (`/`):